-A convenient thyroid panel that provides a snapshot of thyroid health, this series of tests measure key thyroid hormones that can detect diseases of the thyroid and imbalances in thyroid hormone levels.
+A convenient thyroid panel that provides a snapshot of thyroid health at a reasonable cost, this series of tests measure key thyroid hormones that can detect diseases of the thyroid and imbalances in thyroid hormone levels.
+Certain result values may prompt a phone call from our ordering provider to ensure customer is aware of their result.
 Thyroid disorders present with different symptoms, depending on the type of disease.
 Typically, there are changes in anxiety, sleeping patterns, weight, menstruation, temperature sensitivity, heart rate, and sweating which may all be related to conditions of the thyroid.

 Fertility problems can also be affected by thyroid functioning.
 By measuring the levels of key thyroid hormones, this panel can help you and your physician understand if these symptoms are related to the functioning of your thyroid, and can be helpful for the physician in prescribing proper treatment.
 As part of this panel, the following tests are performed: